MorphiaOrg/morphia-docs/content/morphia/2.5/text-searches.md

 ---
-title: "Textsearches"
+title: "Text Searches"
 weight: 170
 ---

-## Text Searches
+# Text Searches

 Morphia also supports MongoDB's text search capabilities.
 In order to execute a text search against a collection, the collection must have a [text index](https://docs.mongodb.com/manual/core/index-text/) defined first.